 Raffaele Petralla (34) is a documentary photographer based in Rome.
 He graduated at Scuola Romana di Fotografia in 2007.
 His focus is on social, environmental and anthropological issues.
 His projects has been published on many magazines such as: L’Espresso, The Washington Post, Days Japan, The New Yorker, CNN photos, 6Mois, Internazionale, la Repubblica Inchieste and others.
 Some of his photographic and video projects have been awarded by: Cineteca di Bologna, Visioni Doc 2014 -1st prize and special mention, Nettuno Tracce Cinematografiche Film Fest 2013 1st prize, honorable mentions on IPA 2014, third prize on MIFA 2014, International Print Exhibition157 2014, Finalist on Burn Emerging Fund 2015, Tabò prize 2015, Fotoleggendo 2015, First placed on PDN storytelling 2016, honorable mention on Umbria World Fest 2016.
 Actually is working on a long term project in Republic of Mari-El, Russia, about an animist population.
 Since 2015 he’s represented by Prospekt photo agency.

 Mobile: +39 320 0131309

-Matteo Vielle is a freelance photographer born in Rome in 1986.
-In 2012 he graduates in audiovisual editing at Rome Experimental Cinematography Centre.
+Matteo Vieille is a freelance photographer born in rome in 1986.
+In 2012 he graduates in audiovisual editing at Rome Experimental Centre.
 As a director and editor, he realized documentaries, short movies, music videos and commercial clips.
-In 2015 he realizes as DOP the feature film “I was a dreamer”, in competition at 73rd Venice International Film Festival.
-As a photographer he joins Ulixes Pictures photographic collective in 2015.
-His work has been published in Italy and abroad.
+In 2015 he realizes as dop the feature film “I Was a Dreamer”, presented at the 73rd Venice International Film Festival.
+As a photographer he joins Ulixes Picture photographic collective in 2015.
+His work has been published in italy and abroad.

 Mobile: +39 338 1144454